ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 (* ... *)
 ```

-The other, thread B, accesses the variables:
+The other, domain B, accesses the variables:

 ```ocaml
 (* ... *)